The Doctor: Four?

 - Clothing Damage: In-between regenerating and the opening of this episode, the Doctor's lost the suit jacket, and spends most of the rest of the episode looking beaten up, until he gets fed up with the "raggedy" look.

-- Continuity Cavalcade: The montage of previous monsters and all ten previous Doctors before telling the latest alien "Run".
+- Continuity Cavalcade: The montage of previous monsters and all ten previous Doctors, before the Doctor tells the latest alien to "Run".

 - Continuity Nod: